Angul: Politics

+In the 2019 Lok Sabha election, the Dhenkanal parliamentary constituency was won by Mahesh Sahoo of the BJD.

-The current MLA from Angul (Odisha Vidhan Sabha constituency) is Rajanikant Singh of BJD who was elected in the 2019 Odisha Legislative Assembly election and subsequently elected unopposed as the deputy speaker of the assembly.
-He won the seat in State elections of 2004, 2009, and 2014.
+The MLA from Angul (Odisha Vidhan Sabha constituency) is Pratap Chandra Pradhan of BJP who was elected in the 2024 Odisha Legislative Assembly election by defeating BJD candidate Sanjukta Singh with a margin of 17,433 votes.

+The former MLA of Angul was Rajani Kant Singh of the BJD He won the seat in State elections of 2004, 2009, and 2014 and also served as the Deputy Speaker of the Odisha Legislative Assembly.
 His father Adwait Prasad Singh had won this seat in 2000 as a BJD candidate, in 1990 as JD candidate and in 1977 as JNP candidate.
 Earlier MLAs from this seat were Ramesh Jena of INC in 1995, Prafulla Mishra of INC in 1985, and Santosh Kumar Pradhan of INC(I) in 1980.

 Girija Nandini Sahoo of BJD was President of Zilla Parishad, Angul from 2012 to 2017.

 Climate

 Angul has been ranked 6th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.